 If life on earth started in the sea, it might explain why most of us consider food “unseasoned” without a little salt.
 It’s one of our five (six) primary tastes and it’s fundamental in the culinary world.
 Yet, not many cocktails embrace this flavor.
 Perhaps drinks are meant to be refreshing and thirst-quenching—a characteristic that is incongruous with salt.
 However, if added in small amounts, salt can enhance other flavors just like it does with food.
 Margarita fans recognize that salt tastes great with lime and tequila.
 Also, some muddled ingredients such as cucumber will benefit by adding a scant pinch beforehand.
 But generally speaking, salt is largely ignored in cocktails with only a few exceptions here and there that incorporate it nicely.
 When it is used, it’s often crystals on the rim of the glass or sprinkles upon a drink’s surface as a garnish.
 But what if you want to incorporate salt flavor into a cold beverage throughout?
 How much do you add?
 Is a pinch going to be consistent from drink to drink?
 Do you spoon it in before shaking?
 Will it dissolve?
 What kind of salt should you use?

-Recently, we enjoyed a few drinks served by Johnny Michaels in the Lounge at La Belle Vie, a now closed, but well-regarded upscale Minneapolis restaurant.
-Some of the drinks there are legendary.
+Some time back, we enjoyed a few drinks served by Johnny Michaels in the Lounge at La Belle Vie, a now closed, but well-regarded upscale Minneapolis restaurant.
+Some of the drinks there were legendary.
 In addition to being one of the most creative bartenders in the Twin Cities, Mr. Michaels is an exception when it comes to using salt.
 During our visit we tried several cocktails that by chance, featured salt as a minor ingredient.
 One of the most popular is the Night Of The Hunter.
 This incredible drink is described as “vodka with a hint of salty caramel”, but it’s impossible to recreate the magic armed with that description alone—trust us, we’ve tried.

 Quest for the Salty-Caramel Cocktail